vb64/vb64.github.io/cv/en/python.md

 ## Experience

-### 06/2018 – to date, Chief Specialist, «Giproniigaz», RF Saratov
+### 06/2018 – to date
+Chief Specialist «Giproniigaz», RF Saratov

 Tasks, responsibilities and technology stack as in the previous work.

-### 06/2018 – 06/2022, Chief Specialist, «Gazprom orgenergogaz» branch office «Saratovorgdiagnostika», RF Saratov
+### 06/2018 – 06/2022
+Chief Specialist «Gazprom orgenergogaz» branch office «Saratovorgdiagnostika», RF Saratov

 - Development of an app for creating technical reports that the organization provides to its customers.
 - Development of a corporate system for planning and accounting for the performance of work under contracts with customers.